teamscode/teamscode-website/content/contests/summer-2023.md

     - 'Login to TeamsCode Contest Portal and start coding!
 All team members can submit solutions and get instant feedbacks until 12:45 PM.'
   -
     - '2023-08-12 12:45:00'
-    - '2023-08-12 13:00:00'
+    - '2023-08-12 14:00:00'
     - 'Lunch Break'
-    - 'Please take a short break while we get ready for the speaker events.
-If you need, feel free to eat lunch while listening to the speakers.'
+    - 'Please take a break while we get ready for the speaker event.'
   -
-    - '2023-08-12 13:00:00'
     - '2023-08-12 14:00:00'
+    - '2023-08-12 15:00:00'
     - 'Guest Speaker Event - Mr. Michael Plunkett'
     - 'Faulty Enzymes and Off-by-One Errors: Finding Joy in Problem Solving by Mr. Michael Plunkett' -
-    - '2023-08-12 14:00:00'
-    - '2023-08-12 15:00:00'
-    - 'Guest Speaker Event'
-    - 'We are still finalizing our second speaker.
-Updates coming soon!'
-  -
     - '2023-08-12 15:00:00'
     - '2023-08-12 15:30:00'